Department of Communicative Sciences and Deaf Studies

 The Field of Communicative Sciences and Deaf Studies

-Audiology, speech-language pathology, deaf education and interpreting are concerned with many issues related to speech, hearing, and language.
-Professionals in these fields are devoted to providing diagnostic, rehabilitative, and educational services to children and adults with communicative challenges.
+Audiology, speech-language pathology, deaf education and interpreting are concerned with many issues related to speech, healing, and language.
+Professionals in audiology and speech-language pathology ﬁelds are devoted to providing diagnostic, rehabilitative, and educational services to children and adults with communicative challenges.
 Professionals in deaf education and interpreting ﬁelds are devoted to providing educational services and community-related services to children and adults who communicate in American Sign Language and/or other communication modalities.

 Bachelor of Arts

 The Bachelor of Arts degree in Communicative Disorders provides the students with a liberal arts foundation integrated with courses designed to provide a basic understanding of speech, language, and hearing development and communicative problems.
 Students pursuing deaf studies have two options: deaf education and interpreting.
 Students majoring in deaf education and speech-language pathology can continue their options in our graduate program.

 Master of Arts

-Education beyond the bachelor's degree is necessary for completion of the academic, credential, and licensure requirements leading to professional employment.
-Two professional option areas are available to the student:
+Education beyond the bachelor's degree is necessary for completion of the academic and credential requirements leading to professional employment.

 - Deaf Education.
 Our deaf education program gives you a broad background in bilingual-bicultural education, total communication, and cued speech philosophies along with speech, language, auditory training, deaf culture, and American Sign Language.
 This program includes all of the essential elements of a good education for deaf and hard-of-hearing children.
 The program is nationally accredited by the Council of Education of the Deaf (CED).

 - Speech-Language Pathology.
 Our speech and language pathology program provides you with a broad professional background in normal speech and language development, language disorders, swallowing disorders, voice disorders, articulation disorders, and fluency disorders.
 The program is nationally accredited by the Council for Academic Accreditation in Audiology and Speech-Language Pathology (CAA).

-The undergraduate curriculum plus a master's degree in communicative disorders prepares you for one or more of the following: state licensure as a speech-language pathologist, national certification in speech-language pathology by the American Speech-Language-Hearing Association, provisional certification in deaf education by the Council on Education of the Deaf, Levels I and II Education Specialist Credential: Deaf and Hard of Hearing, and the Speech-Language Pathology Services Credential.
+The undergraduate curriculum plus the master’s degree prepares you for one or more of the following: provisional certification in deaf education by the Council on Education of the Deaf; and Preliminary and Clear.
+Education Specialist Credential: and Deaf and Hard of Hearing.

 Certificate in Conversational American Sign Language